Gisaltamir/PythonProject/readme(Binchi).md

   * `create database crime_game;`
   * `use crime_game;`
   * `source` *the path to crime_game.sql*;
-* Step 4: Change the password
+* Step 4: Change the password of database connection in db_functions.py to your own password.

+Now you shall be able to run the main program.

+## How to play